maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 If you dig around our new stylesheets you'll find that they are pretty sparse, and that's fine, they are that way by design.
 What's important are the conventions used and organizational structure.
 The few styles provided are common to many projects, and perhaps the bare minimum necessary for this book.

 I can't stress enough how important it is to start a project with some kind of organizational structure in place.
-Even if you don't know what shape the application is going to take, it will serve you well to have a basic structure in mind.
+Even if you don't know what shape the application is going to take it will serve you well to have a basic structure in mind.
 As you move along you will fill in all of the empty placeholders.

 > Be consistent, keep code well organized, readable and DRY.

 \- [Manifesto][]

-### Heart and Soul
+### Sass Heart and Soul

-The heart of our organizational structure is [application.css.scss][].
-This file reminds me of a table of contents for partials.
-In addition to indexing your partials, it layers in styles based on precedents.
-Styles in the last partial listed override styles in partials listed above it – so long as the styles preceding it have the same class or ID and specificity (and/or tag).
+The heart and soul of your Sass organizational structure in a Rails application is `application.css.scss`.
+It's kind of like a table of contents for partials which also layers in styles based on precedent, i.e. styles in the last listed partial override the same styles in partials listed above it.

 Our hierarchy looks like this: